 Based upon the requirements for the SEC Faculty Achievement Award, nomination materials include:

-- Cover page (name of nominee, title, campus address, email, phone, nominator’s name and signature)
+- Nomination Application (name of nominee, title, campus address, email, phone, nominator’s name and signature)

 - A curriculum vitae limited to five pages